natea/edx-platform/docs/en_us/course_authors/source/content_experiments/content_experiments_configure.rst

 video or a reading assignment to your students, and another content experiment that presents the same question using four different problem types.
-For the first content experiment, you need a group configuration that assigns your students into two groups, and for the second content experiment, you need a group configuration that assigns your students into four groups.
+For the first content experiment, you need a group configuration that assigns your students to two groups, and for the second content experiment, you need a group configuration that assigns your students to four groups.

 =============================
 Assigning Students to Groups